In deadly Maui wildfires, communication failed. Chaos overtook Lahaina along with the flames

 “I feel like the county really cost a lot of peoples' lives and homes that day.
 I felt like a lot of this could have been prevented if they just thought about this stuff in the morning, and took their precaution,” he said.
 “You live in a fire zone.
 They have a lot of fires.
 You need to prepare for fires.”

 The all-hazard sirens are tested each month to ensure they are in working order.
-During the most recent test, Aug.
-1, they malfunctioned in three separate incidents in three counties.
+During recent tests within two week of the fires they malfunctioned in three separate incidents in three counties.
 Maui's siren tone was too short, so officials repeated the test later that day, successfully.

 Karl Kim directs the National Disaster Preparedness Training Center, a University of Hawaii-based organization that develops training materials to help officials respond to natural disasters.

-Note: This story has been updated to correct the sequence of the tests on the state's all-hazard emergency warning sirens.